bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/fixlet.md

 # header &lt;string&gt; of &lt;fixlet&gt; : fixlet_header

 Returns the named header (case insensitive) of the specified fixlet.
 Fixlet headers are name:value pairs.
+Note that only ASCII characters are supported.
+If you use non-ASCII characters, an error message is thrown.

 # header of &lt;fixlet&gt; : fixlet_header

 Iterates over all the headers of the fixlet.
+Note that only ASCII characters are supported.
+If you use non-ASCII characters, an error message is thrown.

 # id of &lt;fixlet&gt; : integer